adriangb/community/rfcs/20200902-pickle-for-keras.md

 ## Motivation

 > *Why this is a valuable problem to solve?
-What background information is needed to show how this design addresses the problem?*
+What background information is
+> needed to show how this design addresses the problem?*

 The specific motivation for this RFC: we want to use Keras models in Dask-ML's and Ray's hyperparameter optimization.
 More generaly, support for serialization with the Pickle protocol will enable:

 * Using Keras with other parallelization libraries like Python's `multiprocessing`, Dask, Ray or IPython parallel.
 * Saving Keras models to disk with custom serialization libraries like Joblib or Dill.
 This is common when using a Keras model as part of a Scikit-Learn pipeline or with their hyperparameter searches.
 * Copying Keras models with Python's built-in `copy.deepcopy`.

-Supporting Pickle will enable wider usage in the Python ecosystem.
-Ecosystems of libraries depend strongly on the presence of protocols, and a strong consensus around implementing them consistently and efficiently.
+Supporting Pickle will enable wider usage in the Python ecosystem because ecosystems of libraries depend strongly on the presence of protocols.
 See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficent Pickle implementation for PyTorch).
-Without these protocols, it's necessary for each library to implement a custom serialization method (e.g, Dask Distributed has a custom serialization method for Keras at [distributed/protocol/keras.py])
+Without these protocols, it's necessary for each library to implement a custom serialization method.
+For example, Dask Distributed has a custom serialization method for Keras at [distributed/protocol/keras.py].

 [distributed/protocol/keras.py]:https://github.com/dask/distributed/blob/73fa9bd1bd7dcb4ceed72cdbdc6dd4b92f887521/distributed/protocol/keras.py